Manderby/NALib/Readme.txt

                 will provide such functions.
 - naFillXXX:    Expects the first argument to be a pointer to the struct.
                 Again, only basic structs (pod) will offer such functions.
-- naInitXXX:    Expects a pointer to an existing block in memory.
+- naInitXXX:    Expects a pointer to an existing struct in memory.
 Returns the pointer again.
-See section 2.1 for more information.
-- naClearXXX:   Expects a pointer to a struct in which the memory shall be whiped.
-The pointer itself is not deallocated though.
-See section 2.2 for more information.
+- naClearXXX:   Expects a pointer to a struct which shall be cleared.
 - naNewXXX:     Starting with NALib version 10, certain structs like NAString have been restricted to be managed by the runtime system.
 These structs do not provide naInitXXX_functions but naNewXXX-